gblach/cavalry/README.md

 	FILE Dockerfile
 Points the Dockerfile to be used during building the container's image.
 The default is "Dockerfile".

+	COPY from to
+Points a file or a directory that will be copied from the image to the host directory.
+This directive can be useful for building apps in one container and copying them to the other container.

 	PUSH registry_addr
 Points the registry addess where image will be pushed after passing the tests.